RealIndrit/auto-asset-downloader/README.md

 Inspired by the [Reddit Video Maker Bot](https://github.com/elebumm/RedditVideoMakerBot) project, initially I had the plan to PR the changes, but after realising the PR would comepletely re-write the system from the ground up and probbaly confuse a lot of the maintainers, I decided to just make it a separete project instead.

-## Disclaimers

-- **At the moment**, this repository will not be able to fetch assets from other platforms than Reddit, I am planning to add Twitter in the future.

 ## Requirements

 - Python 3.11+